precisely/rapids/doc/architecture.md

     Since it is necessary to communicate with the client while a run is ongoing, some other mechanism must be used than the result, which is only available at the end of the run.
 To be precise, a response is generated by the initial `start!` call and each invokation of the `continue!` call.
 There are many possible mechanisms for generating a response - setting values in a map as the run is ongoing, appending values to a list or simply setting a global value.
 In our implementation, we choose to append to a list, as this accurately captures order.
 A post-processing function could be used to convert the list into some other structure - a map, set, or other value.

-15. Saving the Run to durable storage.
+15. Storing and regenerating state.

     A Run contains three potentially complex data fields which represent objects generated during the computation: the response, the bindings and the result.
 While scalar values and composite objects like sets, maps, lists and arrays composed of scalars are easy to store.
 Other types of objects require special treatment.
 For example, functions cannot be easily persisted.
-A programmer may bind an object like the Flow data structure, but it since the entire definition of this object resides in the program, it is unnecessary to commit it to storage.
-In addition, it contains functions, so the problem for persisting functions applies again to Flow objects.
+A programmer may bind an object like the Flow data structure, but since the entire definition of this object resides in the program, committing it to durable storage would be wasteful.
+In addition, it contains functions, so the problem for persisting functions applies also to Flow objects.
 In addition, Runs representing other asynchronous processes may be referenced in the bindings, and their state may evolve from the time the bindings were persisted to durable storage.
 For this reason, a mechanism for "freezing" and "thawing" objects which respects the different requirements for different types of objects is required.
 We use an existing library, [nippy](https://github.com/ptaoussanis/nippy ), which can be extended with custom functions for different types of entities, which we briefly outline here:

     A. Storage-based objects: if an object represents an entity backed by durable storage, it will be stored in a structure which wraps only the information needed to retrieve the entity.
 Thawing the object requires retrieving it from durable storage.

     B. Global definitions: if the system can determine an object is globally defined, it will be stored in a structure which wraps the global symbol.
 Thawing the object is a simple matter of derefrencing the global symbol.

-    C. Functions: globally defined functions can be handled as per (B), but lexically scoped functions, anonymous functions and closures need special treatment by the compiler.
+    C. Functions: globally defined functions can be handled as per (B), but lexically scoped functions, especially closures, need special treatment by the compiler.
+This is described below in "Storing and regenerating closures".

+16. Storing and regenerating closures.

+    Closures require special handling by the compiler since they are special data types which cannot be persisted, but which

-16. Guarding against invalid continuation.
+17. Guarding against invalid continuation.

     By adding a `permit` value to the `Suspend` signal, and storing this value in the Run, a requirement can be created for the caller of `continue!`.
 This is useful for preventing a client from responding to an earlier part of the flow.
 The `listen!` function is modified to take an optional argument `:permit` which must be matched with a value provided to the `continue!` function.
 The simplest version of this would just be to match the values exactly, but more sophisticated matching is possible by including a function.
 For example, the permit could be a private key.
 The client could be provided a public key and required to encode some value (e.g., the result-value) with that key and provide it as the permit.